-Italy is one of our favorite travel destinations.
-Jamie has been twice, while Adam has been once; and we will both be back later this summer.
-Since it’s one of our favorite destinations, we thought that we should put together a list of the best places to visit in Italy.
+Italy is one of our favorite travel destinations and, since it’s one of our favorite destinations, we thought that we should put together a list of the best places to visit in Italy.

 For Adam: The first time I visited Europe was when we cruised around Italy on our honeymoon, visiting places like Rome and Amalfi.
-We also visited a small place in Sicily, called Taormina.
+We also visited a small place in Sicily: Taormina.

 For Jamie: During my first trip, I spent time driving around Italy on an educational field trip with the school I worked at.
 I helped chaperone as we traveled to Rome, Florence, Verona, Venice, Sorrento, and Capri.

-Together, we’ve been to quite a few spots and will be returning to Sicily this summer.
-Although we haven’t visited a lot of famous places, like Milan or Tuscany, we definitely feel like we can give you some of the best places to visit in Italy.
+Together, we’ve been to quite a few spots and returned to Sicily last summer.
+Although we haven’t visited a lot of famous places, like Milan or Tuscany, we definitely feel like we can give you our opinion on some of the best places to visit in Italy.